Creating content isn't always a walk in the park. (In fact, it can sometimes feel more like trying to swim against the current.)

 For example, if I wanted to search HubSpot's blog for marketing resources so I can cite one of our old blog posts, I'd do a site:search for blog.hubspot.com with the search term marketing resources.
 The formula for site search is site:samplewebsite.com [search query].
 So my example would be site:blog.hubspot.com marketing resources.

 Doing SEO and keyword research?
 Your marketing software should be able to help.
-But if it can't (or you'd like to augment your data), Google's Webmaster Tools can be a great help.
+But if it can't (or you'd like to augment your data), Google Search Console can be a great help.
 You can check things like the number of indexed pages on your website, submit your site to Google so you're getting crawled and indexed, and even disavow bad inbound links.
-It also can give you information on search queries that have a large volume of impressions but low clickthrough rate.
+It also can give you information on search queries that have a large volume of impressions but a low clickthrough rate.

 Here are a few other handy calculators: